 Keep the Discussion Going with Metro Detroit’s Probate and Guardianship Attorneys

 Interested in learning more about guardianship and conservatorship in Michigan?
 Ready to start preparing for the future, and take control over who will make important decisions in the event that you become incapacitated?

 For all these important matters and more, it’s wise to have an intelligent and experienced lawyer at your side, fighting for your rights and the well-being of your loved ones.

 Our skilled law firm is here and ready to assist with all of your incapacity planning and probate needs, including guardianships, conservatorships, and powers of attorney.

-If you require further legal advice or if you are looking for representation as you navigate Michigan’s tricky probate court system, don’t hesitate to call our Southfield, Michigan office at (833) 469-4897 to set up your free initial consultation.
+If you require further legal advice or if you are looking for representation as you navigate Michigan’s tricky probate court system, don’t hesitate to call our Southfield, Michigan office at (833) 469-4897 to set up your consultation initial consultation.
 You may also click here to get in touch online.

 At the Patrick & Associates, PLLC., we will work hard to accomplish your goals, while handling your matter with professionalism and expertise.
 Mr. Patrick can help you navigate through all the legalities and formalities, so that you can rest assured that you and your loved ones will be taken care of, whatever life brings.